Database Drivers

 use Merql\Driver\DriverFactory;

-$driver = DriverFactory::create($pdo);
+$driver = DriverFactory::create($connection);

 Every driver implements five methods: